Code Membership Inference for Detecting Unauthorized Data Use in Code Pre-trained Language Models: Introduction

 \section{Introduction}

 Recently, various code pre-trained language models (CPLMs) like CodeBERT~\cite{CodeBERT} and Code Llama~\cite{abs-2308-12950} have sprung up and shown strong capabilities.
 CPLMs are pre-trained over massive code data that is publicly available in platforms like GitHub and StackOverflow.
-Then, they can be fine-tuned for specific tasks like code refactoring~\cite{LiuWWXWLJ23} and code search~\cite{WangJLYX0L22} even when the downstream tasks do not have much data.
-CPLMs help reduce the intellectual burden of developers and facilitate software development and maintenance, leading to an emerging cloud service called \textit{Encoder as a Service} (EaaS).
-Customers can pass code data to powerful EaaS providers (e.g., OpenAI~\cite{EmbeddingOpenAI23} and Google~\cite{EmbeddingGoogle23}) and receive corresponding representation vectors that can be used in the downstream tasks.
+Then, CPLMs can be fine-tuned or directly used for code-related tasks like code refactoring~\cite{LiuWWXWLJ23} and code search~\cite{WangJLYX0L22} even when the downstream tasks do not have much data, reducing the intellectual burden of developers and facilitating software development and maintenance

-However, using code data to train CPLMs may cause patent infringement and legal violations as code data is patentable in many countries.
-Besides, using code data with open-source licenses to train closed-source CPLMs may violate the original licenses~\cite{InfoQ22}.
-Although it is still under debate whether using open-source code to train CPLMs causes intellectual property infringement, researchers and companies who work on CPLMs should be alerted that code data from open-source projects is \emph{not free} training data.
+However, using code data to train CPLMs may cause patent infringement and legal violations.
+GitHub recently introduced a programming tool Copilot\footnote{\url{https://github.com/features/copilot}}.
+Copilot is powered by OpenAI Codex, a GPT based CPLM.
+However, Copilot has faced allegations of violating open-source licenses~\cite{InfoQ22} since it is trained on code that may be collected from open-source projects.
+Although it is still under debate whether using open-source code to train CPLMs causes intellectual property infringement, the lawsuit has alerted researchers and companies who work on CPLMs: code data from open-source projects is \emph{not free} training data.